 Bigcommerce takes care of server uptime, security, payment processing, everything!
 In addition, BigCommerce is well supported by 3rd party developers and they have a strong user community as well.

-The best part is that you can run your online store in a subfolder instead of a subdomain which is the main shortcoming when integrating Shopify with a WordPress blog.
+The best part is that you can run your online store in a subfolder instead of a subdomain which is the main shortcoming when integrating Shopify with a WordPress website.

 For example, your store can be located at www.yourblog.com/store/ instead of store.yourblog.com which is much better for search engine optimization.

-Even though your store is hosted on BigCommerce’s servers, customers shop directly on your website and the integration is seamless.
+Even though your ecommerce platform is hosted on BigCommerce’s servers, customers shop directly on your WordPress website and the integration is seamless.

 As a result, the BigCommerce ecommerce plugin is a solution that is 100% scalable and you won’t have to worry about the technical aspects of selling online.
-BigCommerce also offers 24/7 customer support if you ever run into problems.
+BigCommerce also offers 24/7 customer support if you ever run into problems and supports all major payment gateways.

-Overall, here’s how I rate the BigCommerce WordPress plugin on a scale of 1-10 (10 is the best).
+Here’s how I rate the BigCommerce Ecommerce plugin on a scale of 1-10 (10 is the best).

 - Ease Of Use – 9 – BigCommerce is easy to use and you can get up and running right away.